CodingTrain/website-archive/_CodingChallenges/134-heart-curve.md

     url: "/CodingChallenges/130.1-fourier-transform-drawing"
 ---

-In this coding challenge, I trace a mathematical heart with cartesian to polar coordinates in Processing(Java).
+Using a parametric equation from Wolfram Mathworld (and polar to cartesian coordinate transformation), I draw a heart curve in Processing (Java).